 The Marine Transportation degree at the California Maritime Academy is accredited by three very different agencies.
 First, as one of the many programs offered at Cal Maritime, and as one of the twenty-three campuses of the California State University, the MT program was granted accreditation from the Western Association of Schools and Colleges (WASC).
 Second, as one of the seven state and federal maritime academies in the United States, Cal Maritime's marine education and training programs are subject to the oversight and approval of the US Department of Transportation's Maritime Administration (MARAD) and, thirdly, the United States Coast Guard's National Maritime Center (NMC).

-The Marine Transportation Department completed the second WASC accreditation audit since CMA became a CSU campus in 1995.
+The Marine Transportation Department completed the second WASC accreditation audit since Cal Maritime became a CSU campus in 1995.
 The results of this audit affirm the academic rigor, integrity, and sustainability of our degree program.

 *STCW - International Maritime Organization's Convention on the Standards for Training, Certification, and Watchkeeping 1995 and the 2010 Manila Amendments.